 In 1904, Bender refused to play at defending national champs Minnesota, insisting he be paid for the game.
 It was common practice for colleges to pay football players but Bender’s stand was not popular at the time.

 A Vagabond Coaching Career

 Known as “Chief” (Bender was of Native American descent), he began his coaching career at South Dakota State Normal School in 1905 and then became head coach at Washington State in 1906.
-At Wazzu, he coached football, basketball, and baseball.
-Over 2 seasons, Chief posted a 13-1 record in football for the Cougars, a nickname he began to love.
+At Wazzu, he posted a 13-1 record in football for the Cougars, a nickname he began to love.
 He also coached the Cougar basketball and baseball teams.

 He left Wazzu for Haskell Indian Nations University in Lawrence, Kansas, in 1908.
 Haskell was known as the “Powerhouse of the West” in college football.
 While in Kansas, he continued playing minor league baseball which he had started at SD Normal and continued at Washington State.

 Bender gave the SLU football team the nickname “Billikens” after a reporter had observed that the coach resembled one (Billikens are a charm doll that were popular at the time).
 A cartoon of Bender appeared in a local newspaper and called his team “Bender’s Billikens.”

-Bender left the midwest and headed back to Washington State – he just couldn’t get enough of those Cougars!
-The 3 years he spent at Wazzu from 1912-1914 was the longest uninterrupted coaching stop of his career.
+After two years at SLU, Bender headed back to Wazzu and spent 3 years in the Palouse (1912-1914), the longest uninterrupted coaching stop of his career.
 From there, he went to Kansas State Agricultural College in Manhattan, Kansas, for one season.